Solr: Indexing XML with Lucene and REST

 In Solr, analysis chains are configured as part of the

-but in my tests I had to configure the following chain for indexing French text:
+I had to configure the following chain for indexing French text:

 <fieldtype name="text_fr" class="Solr.TextField"> <analyzer> <tokenizer class="Solr.StandardTokenizerFactory"/> <filter class="Solr.ISOLatin1AccentFilterFactory"/> <filter class="Solr.StandardFilterFactory"/> <filter class="Solr.LowerCaseFilterFactory"/> <filter class="Solr.StopFilterFactory" words="french-stopwords.txt" ignoreCase="true"/> <filter class="Solr.SnowballPorterFilterFactory" language="French"/> </analyzer> </fieldtype>